The University of Texas at Austin, African and African Diaspora Studies

 Director, Institute for Urban Policy Research & Analysis

 |Location:||Texas, United States|

-The University of Texas at Austin is an equal employment opportunity employer.
+The University of Texas at Austin is an Affirmative Action/Equal Opportunity Employer.
 The University does not discriminate or tolerate harassment on any basis prohibited by applicable federal and/or state law including race, color, religion, sex, sexual orientation, gender identity, national origin, disability, age, citizenship status, or Vietnam era or special disabled veteran status in recruitment, employment, promotion, compensation, benefits, or training.

 |Secondary Categories:||African American History / Studies